mvolkmann/blog/src/smalltalk/41-morphic.md

 To add a submorph to a `LayoutMorph`, send it the `#addMorph:` message.
 For example, `myLayout addMorph: EllipseMorph new` and `myLayout addMorph: BoxedMorph new`.

-By default, there will be no separation between the submorphs.
-To add separation, send the `#separationX:`, `#separationY`, or `#separation:` (both x and y) messages.
-For example, `myLayout separation: 20`.

-By default, all the submorphs will be pushed to the left of a row or top of a column.
-To change this, send the `#axisEdgeWeight:` message with a number from 0 to 1.
-A value zero pushes to the left/top, a value one pushes to the right/bottom, and a value of 0.5 centers.

 If the UI-Layout-Panel package is installed, all of these values can be specified interactively.